 - (a) Applicability.
-Tree permits, not sought in conjunction with building permits, shall be obtained by making application therefor on a form prescribed by the city tree preservation agency, prior to the modification, removal, relocation or replacement of trees from public or private right-of-way or property. - (b) Information to be supplied by applicants.
-Applicants seeking tree permits under this section shall submit as an attachment to their application a tree survey of the site prepared pursuant to Sec.
-82-30(a)(1)i.
-Such survey shall show the location of all existing trees upon the site and adjacent right-of-way, which meet the dimensional requirements of section 82-27.
-Tree information shall be summarized in a legend form and shall contain tree number, species, common name, identification number, DBH, height, canopy diameter, condition rating, tree root protection zone radius referenced to structures of all trees shown on the survey.
-Groups of trees less than three feet apart may be designated as clumps, with the exception that any tree with a trunk DBH of 18 inches or more must be specifically designated.
-For sites on which tree removal, modification, relocation, replacement or clearing activity is to occur on less than the entirety of the site, the tree preservation agency may provide that the tree survey exclude those portions of the site determined not to be affected.
+Tree removal permits, not sought in conjunction with building permits, shall be obtained by making application therefor on a form prescribed by the city tree preservation agency, prior to the modification, removal, relocation or replacement of trees from public or private right-of-way or property. or on the following types of property: - (1) All vacant or undeveloped sites. - (2) All property to be redeveloped. - (3) All property developed pursuant to this article. - (4) The street yard areas of all properties developed with single family and two family dwellings not included under subsection (a)(3) of this section. - (5) The yard areas of all developed property not included under subsections (a)(3) and (4) of this section. - (6) All property within a designated preservation district. - (7) All rights of way, public or private. - (b) Information to be supplied by applicants.
+Applicants seeking tree removal permits under this section shall submit as an attachment to their application a tree survey of the site prepared pursuant to Sec.
+82-30(a)(1)i.by a registered land surveyor or landscape architect.
+(Tree surveys for developed one and two family sites, where such sites are subject to the provisions of this article, may be prepared by the property owners).
+Such survey shall show the location of all existing trees upon the site and adjacent right-of-way, which meet the dimensional requirements of section 82-279.
+Tree information shall be summarized in a legend form and shall contain tree number, the species, common name, identification number, variety, trunk DBH, circumference, height, canopy diameter, and location condition rating, tree root protection zone radius referenced to structures of all trees shown on the survey.
+Groups of trees less than three feet apart may be designated as clumps, with the exception that any tree with a trunk DBH of 18 circumference of 30 inches or more must be specifically designated.
+For sites on which tree removal, modification, relocation, replacement or clearing activity is to occur on less than the entirety of the site, the tree preservation agency may provide that the tree survey exclude those portions of the site determined not to be affected-by the tree removal or clearing activity.
 This information should follow the ANSI A300 Standards for Tree, Shrub, and Other Woody Plant Management - Standard Practices (Management of Trees and Shrubs During Site Planning, Site Development, and Construction).
 This information and process should also follow the International Society of Arboriculture (ISA) Best Management Practices - Managing Trees During Construction.
 A Tree Resource Evaluation by a certified arborist may be required by the tree preservation agency.
 Replacement trees must be Florida No. 1 grade or Florida Fancy following the current Florida Grades and Standards for Nursery Plants.
 Upon installation replacement trees should be structurally pruned in accordance with the ISA Best Management Practices.
-Landscape maintenance contractors should follow the current ANSI \Amendments to the City Code are indicated with deletions indicated by strikethrough, and insertions by underline.

-Z133 American National Standard for Arboricultural Operations - Pruning, Repairing, Maintaining, and Removing Trees, and Cutting Brush - Safety Requirements.
+Landscape maintenance contractors should follow the current ANSI Z133 American National Standard for Arboricultural Operations - Pruning, Repairing, Maintaining, and Removing Trees, and Cutting Brush - Safety Requirements.